 Summary

-Dr. Antoinette (Toni) B. Coe joined the University of Michigan in 2016 as a Research Assistant Professor.
-She received her PharmD from Virginia Commonwealth University (VCU) in 2009.
+Antoinette (Toni) B. Coe, PharmD, PhD is an Assistant Professor in the Department of Clinical Pharmacy at the University of Michigan College of Pharmacy and affiliate faculty with the Center to Accelerate Population Research in Alzheimer’s.
+She received her PharmD from Virginia Commonwealth University (VCU) School of Pharmacy in 2009.
 In 2010, she completed a PGY-1 Community-Based Pharmacy Practice Residency with VCU School of Pharmacy/Martin’s Pharmacy.
 She then received her PhD in Pharmaceutical Sciences from VCU in 2015.
-She completed post-doctoral training as a 2016-2018 Clinician Scholar in the University of Michigan Institute for Healthcare Policy and Innovation (IHPI) Clinician Scholars program.
-In 2018, she transitioned to an Assistant Professor position.
+She completed post-doctoral training as a 2016-2018 Clinician Scholar in the University of Michigan Institute for Healthcare Policy and Innovation Clinician Scholars program.

 Older adults are missing out on a crucial medication review service